BigSteveXD/SpaceGameDS/README.md

 # SpaceGameDS
-Simple game made with devkitPro.
+Simple homebrew game made with devkitPro for the Nintendo DS.
 Destroy asteroids and enemy spaceships to achieve a high score.